 Prerequisites:

-Participants currently or formerly have worked in an international counselor position, and successful completion of COUN-X563 Multicultural Counseling Skills for International School Counselors.
+Participants currently or formerly have worked in an international counselor position.

 Professional development courses offered by the University of San Diego’s Division of Professional & Continuing Education are taught by faculty that possess a depth and breadth of academic and real-world professional experience.